 Online Sensorimotor Psychotherapy sessions are held weekly and last for 50 minutes.

 Online Sensorimotor Psychotherapy sessions take place on Zoom.
 I can also work on Skype and Facetime.

 Booking & Fees

-To book a session please contact me either via the contact form below, or by phone.
+To inquire about availability please contact me via the form below.

 Get in touch!

 If you’d like to find out more, please privately message me here.